 Where the entity operating the service is a corporate body or partnership or an individual owner who is not in day to day management of the service, Regulation 26 unannounced quality monitoring visits must be undertaken and documented every six months.
-Dr Hutton is in day to day charge of the service, therefore Regulation 26 unannounced quality monitoring visits do not apply.
+Dr Hamilton is in day to day charge of the service, therefore Regulation 26 unannounced quality monitoring visits do not apply.

 The only mechanism for a clinician to work in a registered independent clinic is either under a practising privileges agreement or through direct employment by the establishment.
 Practising privileges can only be granted or renewed when full and satisfactory information has been sought and retained in respect of each of the records specified in regulation 19 of The Independent Health Care Regulations (Northern Ireland) 2005.
+It was confirmed that as Dr Hamilton is a director of Hamilton Face Clinic Ltd and is directly employed and therefore a practising privileges agreement is not required.